Polregio is not slowing down. Artur Martyniuk, Chairman of the Board of Polregio S.A.

 What amounts of investment are coming into play and where will the company get the money from?

 We will allocate up to PLN 7 billion for this purpose.
 The investment plan is prepared in variants, so we are prepared for any scenario.
 The funds for purchases will come from European funds, debt financing and the company’s own funds.
 It is worth emphasizing that the effective use of external financing in the amount of PLN 7 billion is also associated with the involvement of own funds, which in turn requires us to maintain financial discipline.
-Here, the key factor is the fact that the company – as the only one of the largest railway carriers – achieved a positive financial result on core operations for 2020 and 2021.
-This is an important argument in talks with, for example, banks that would like to participate in the financing of our investment plan.
+Here, the key factor is the fact that the company – as the only one amongst largest railway carriers – achieved a positive financial result on core operations for 2020 and 2021.
+This is an important argument in talks with, let’s say banks, that would like to participate in the financing of our investment plan.
 In 2021, financial institutions reported themselves to us, to take part in the investment plan.
 We have secured over PLN 9 billion in long-term contracts with local governments, until 2030.
-All this makes our negotiating position completely different than two years ago.
+All this makes our negotiating position completely different from two years ago.

 Are investments in regional railways likely to pay off?

 Polregio’s mission is to provide rail transport also in smaller towns.
 By definition, the regional railway is not profit-oriented and you simply have to pay extra for connections in many small towns.
 This is the case all over Europe and we are no exception.
 It is worth remembering that the dynamic railway changes for the better, so far have mainly affected long-distance carriers.
 Pendolino is the symbol of change here.
-Today, most of the inhabitants of Poland have to travel to a large city by Pendolino oraz by a regional train, often of a standard deviating from expectations, i.e. without air conditioning or wi-fi.
+Today, most of the inhabitants of Poland have to travel to a large city by Pendolino or by regional train, often units that fail to meet standardized expectations, i.e. without air conditioning or wi-fi.
 Our intention is that, through the investment plan, every passenger should have their proverbial Pendolino where they live – regardless of whether it is a large city or a small town.
 For this we need 300 new trains, and that is a realistic goal.
-In the coming years, a very large pool of funds will be available for the replacement of rolling stock, including for the regional railways.
+In the coming years, there will be sufficient funds available for the replacement of rolling stock, including for regional railways.
 At the same time, the market will liberalize and Western players such as DB or Renfe will be able to participate in tenders.
-It is therefore in the broadly understood social interest, to build a strong regional railway in the form of a large nationwide operator, in order to be able to effectively compete with carriers with significant financial reserves, rolling stock facilities, and a high organizational efficiency, which is the result of many decades of experience in domestic markets.
+It is therefore in the broadly understood social interest, to build a strong regional railway system in the form of a large nationwide operator, in order to be able to effectively compete with carriers with significant financial reserves, rolling stock facilities, and a very efficiently orgaznied, which is the result of many decades of experience in domestic markets.

 What is the significance of the regional railway for the inhabitants of Poland?

 Regional rail is the primary form of transport for many people.
 This is confirmed by the results of the research commissioned by Polregio by the Minds & Roses studio.
-They show that for 60% of respondents, regional rail is an important means of transport, and if we take into account people who have access to regional railways in the vicinity of their residence, this indicator grows to 79%.
+They show that for 60% of respondents, regional rail is an important means of transport, and if we take into account people who have access to regional railways in ther immediate vicinity , this indicator grows to 79%.
 As many as 30% of people in Poland do not have an alternative means of transport to the regional railway.
 This shows how important of a role Polregio plays in reducing the phenomenon of the so-called communication exclusion.
 Moreover, the regional railway is affordable and in the coming years it will be even more competitive than a passenger car.
 It is worth remembering that from 2025 a new emissions trading system is to enter into force, concerning, among others, liquid fuels.
 Today we can already see how new cars are becoming more expensive due to the increasingly restrictive exhaust emission standards.
-Anyway, in the pandemic, even used cars have become more expensive, and the costs of service, insurance and parts are also systematically growing.
-In this context, a modern train and an appropriate offer of at least 8 pairs of trains will attract new passengers to the regional railway.
-The average level of use of rail transport in Poland is still several times lower than, for example, in the Czech Republic, so the potential for development is very large.
-We can see from the attendance success of the connections that were reactivated after many years, e.g. involving the town of Końskie, that the regional railway has very good prospects in Poland.
+Anyway, during the pandemic, even used cars have become more expensive, and the costs of service, insurance and parts are also systematically growing.
+In this context, a modern train paired with an appropriate offer of at least 8 pairs of trains will attract new passengers to the regional railway.
+The average level of use of rail transport in Poland is still several times lower than in the Czech Republic per example, so the potential for development is very promising.
+We can see from the sheer volume in the connections that were reactivated after many years, e.g. involving the town of Konskie, that the regional railway has very good prospects in Poland.